AdityaKunte18/CS498/README.md

 | [Fan Lai](https://fanlai.me/) (fanlai) | Instructor | 3128 Siebel Center.
 W 3:00 PM – 4:00 PM
 | [Jimmy Shong](https://jiminator.github.io/PersonalSite/) (jimmys2) <br> [Jamlee Jin](https://www.linkedin.com/in/jianlijin) (jianlij2) | TAs |  [Zoom](https://illinois.zoom.us/j/82765128831?pwd=jfktdEku4h0XkXjS2kfpNmOGz4X03N.1).
 F 2:00 PM - 3:00 PM

-**Piazza**:  *ALL* communication regarding this course must be via [Canvas](https://canvas.illinois.edu/courses/63023).
+**Canvas**:  *ALL* communication regarding this course must be via [Canvas](https://canvas.illinois.edu/courses/63023).
 This includes questions, discussions, announcements, assignments, as well as private messages.

 ## Course Description
 **Learning Objectives**: This course will introduce the basic concepts and cutting-edge practices in the design and implementation of efficient software systems for supporting machine learning (ML) models, with a particular focus on Generative AI (GenAI).
 By the end of the course, students will be able to: